In accordance to the Aboriginal Lands Rights Act 1983, an 'Aboriginal person' means a person who:

 Applicants will be notified by letter of the outcome of their application within six weeks, however unexpected delays sometimes occur.

-$1,000 per subject being studied in 2020, to a maximum of $8,000.
+$1,000 per subject being studied in 2022.
 Funding will be adjusted if money is received for your course from another source.

 The scholarship payment process begins once you have provided all required documentation to the Nursing and Midwifery Office.
 It may take up to six weeks to process payments into nominated bank accounts and unexpected delays sometimes occur.
 Payments cannot be made into credit card accounts.